Subgeometric hypocoercivity for piecewise-deterministic Markov process Monte Carlo methods: Introduction

 \subsection{Contribution}

 In this subsection, we carefully describe our contributions in relation to the literature, particularly references \cite{Andrieu18,Grothaus19} and \cite{Grothaus14sti}.
-Readers interested in our actual results are encouraged to move on to the following subsection where we define our notation, or to Section \ref{sec:PDMP-assumptions} for our assumptions, Section \ref{sec:Abstract-result} for our abstract result, Section \ref{sec:Application-to-PDMPs} for our result for PDMPs, or to Section \ref{sec:Examples} for our illustrative examples.
+Readers interested in our actual results are encouraged to move on to the following subsection where we define our notation, or to Section \ref{sec:PDMP-assumptions} for our assumptions, Section \ref{sec:Abstract-result} for our abstract result, Section \ref{sec:Application-to-PDMPs} for our result for PDMPs, or to Section \ref{sec:Examples} where we compare our bounds theoretically and empirically on illustrative examples.

 In the present manuscript, we work in and extend the general framework laid out in \cite{Andrieu18} for PDMPs.
 The analysis carried out in \cite{Andrieu18} crucially relied on the existence of a (strong) Poincaré inequality (\ref{eq:poincare_intro}), which enabled the authors to establish geometric convergence of the semigroup (\ref{eq:exp_conv}).
 These results rely themselves on the framework proposed by \cite{Dolbeault15} for which the first rigorous proof was established in \cite{Grothaus14sti} and whose results were adapted to take into account technical specificities of PDMPs in \cite{Andrieu18}.
 Our work aims to combine the framework recently proposed in \cite{Grothaus19} to tackle scenarios where application of the ideas of \cite{Dolbeault15,Grothaus14sti} is sought, but only a weak form of the Poincaré inequality is satisfied, and \cite{Andrieu18} which takes into account PDMP idiosyncrasies.